 within Your Degree

-Students may complete this concentration as part of any of our Department of Radiologic Sciences Bachelor Programs.
+Students may complete this concentration as part of any of our Department Bachelor Programs.
 Dual-Concentration students can choose Magnetic Resonance Imaging in their first year.

 Students must consult an admissions counselor or a Radiologic Sciences faculty member when choosing concentrations, to help make sure that the combination you choose is the best option for your future career.